 Wholesale shell egg sales prices are a critical component of revenue for the Company.
-Wholesale shell egg prices are volatile, cyclical, and impacted by a number of factors, including consumer demand, seasonal fluctuations, the number and productivity of laying hens in the U.S., the pandemic and outbreaks of HPAI.
-While we use several different pricing mechanisms in pricing agreements with our customers, we believe the majority of conventional shell eggs sold in the U.S. in the retail and foodservice channels are sold at prices that take into account, in varying ways, independently quoted wholesale market prices, such as those published by Urner Barry Publications, Inc. ("UB") for shell eggs.
+Wholesale shell egg prices are volatile, cyclical, and impacted by a number of factors, including consumer demand, seasonal fluctuations, the number and productivity of laying hens in the U.S. and outbreaks of agricultural diseases such as HPAI.
+While we use several different pricing mechanisms in pricing agreements with our customers, we believe the majority of conventional shell eggs sold in the U.S. in the retail and foodservice channels are sold at prices that take into account, in varying ways, independently quoted wholesale market prices, such as those published by Urner Barry Publications, Inc. ("UB") for shell eggs, however, grain-based and cost plus arrangements are being utilized in the food service channel and some western markets.
 We sell the majority of our conventional shell eggs based on formulas that take into account, in varying ways, independently quoted regional wholesale market prices for shell eggs or formulas related to our costs of production, which include the cost of corn and soybean meal.
 We do not sell eggs directly to consumers or set the prices at which eggs are sold to consumers.

 The weekly average price for the southeast region for large white conventional shell eggs as quoted by UB is shown below for the past three fiscal years along with the five-year average price.
 As further discussed in Part II.
 Item 7.
-Management's Discussion and Analysis - Results of Operations, conventional shell egg prices rose in our fourth quarter of fiscal 2022, due to the reduced supply related to the HPAI outbreak first detected in commercial flocks in February 2022 and steady shell egg demand.
-In the fourth quarter of fiscal 2020 there was a brief but significant increase in shell egg demand from retail consumers related to the onset of the COVID-19 pandemic.
+Management's Discussion and Analysis - Results of Operations, conventional shell egg prices rose during the fourth quarter of fiscal 2022 and first three quarters of fiscal 2023, due to the reduced supply related to the HPAI outbreak first detected in commercial flocks in February 2022, steady shell egg demand and higher production costs.
+Conventional shell egg prices continued to rise into the fourth quarter of fiscal 2023 followed by a substantial decline, as demand for shell eggs began to decrease in line with typical seasonal variance and as supply increased due to the repopulating of HPAI-affected layer flocks.
 The actual prices that we realize on any given transaction will not necessarily equal quoted market prices because of the individualized terms that we negotiate with individual customers which are influenced by many factors.
+Depending on market conditions, input costs and individualized contract terms, the price we receive per dozen eggs in any given transaction may be more than or less than our farm production and other costs per dozen.